grubk/GPT-OSS-API-Hosting-for-Vercel/README.md

 # GPT-OSS-20B API for Vercel deployment

-A Flask API for chatting with GPT-OSS-20B model via Hugging Face, made to be deployed on Vercel.
+‼️Today, OpenAI released an [open-source model](https://huggingface.co/openai/gpt-oss-20b) that is roughly as powerful as gpt-o3.
+This repo allows you to host this model on Vercel with some security features using Flask API in python.

+---

+### Features
+- Rate limiting
+- API-key authentication
+- All features of the model accessible via API
-[test.py](https://github.com/grubk/gpt-oss-20b-api-hosting/blob/main/test.py) is included for test cases/demonstrate usage after you deploy.
+- [test.py](https://github.com/grubk/gpt-oss-20b-api-hosting/blob/main/test.py) is included for test cases or to demonstrate usage after you deploy.

+---

 ### Prerequisites
 1. A Vercel account
 2. A Hugging Face account with API token
 3. Git repository

+---

-### Steps to Deploy
+### Usage

+1. **Clone the repo**

-1. **Set up environment variables in Vercel**:
+2.  **Set up environment variables in Vercel**:
    - Go to your Vercel dashboard
    - Navigate to your project settings
+   - Add environment variables:
-   - Add environment variable: `HF_TOKEN` with your Hugging Face API token
+      - `HF_TOKEN` with your Hugging Face API token
       - Optional: Add `API_KEY` with a secure random string for API authentication
       - Optional: Add `ENABLE_RATE_LIMITING` set to `true` to enable rate limiting (default: false)

-2. **Deploy via Git**:
+3. **Deploy via Git**:
-   - Push your code to a repository
    - Import the repository in Vercel dashboard
    - Vercel will automatically detect the configuration and deploy

+---

 ### Usage